Difference-in-Differences Estimation with Spatial Spillovers: Estimating Event Study Specifications with Spillovers

 Now, I turn to the common setting where treatment turns on at different times for different units, often called staggered adoption.
-The intuition from how spillovers cause biases in estimates of the total/direct effect of treatment extends into the staggered adoption setting.
+The intuition from how spillovers cause biases in estimates of the total effect of treatment on the treated extends into the staggered adoption setting.
 In this setting, the literature has shown that two-way fixed-effect estimates can be viewed as a weighted sum of $2 \times 2$ difference-in-differences estimates.\footnote{Various forms for these weights are described in \citet{Goodman-Bacon_2018}, \citet{Sun_Abraham_2020}, and \citet{deChaisemartin_DHaultfoeuille_2019}.
-I do not recharacterize the weights in this article and guide interested readers to the source articles themselves.} Therefore the bias terms will be an identically weighted sum of the bias term(s) from the $2 \times 2$ estimates, assuming that the parallel counterfactual trends assumption (\ref{assumption:parallel}) holds.
+I do not recharacterize the weights in this article and guide interested readers to the source articles themselves.} Therefore the bias terms will be an identically weighted sum of the bias term(s) from the $2 \times 2$ estimates, assuming that the parallel counterfactual trends assumption (\ref{assumption:parallel}) holds for all groups.
 However, since weights on some of the $2 \times 2$ estimates can be negative, the sign of the spillover effects does not determine the sign of the weighted average of the spillover effects.
 This makes the bias from spillovers much more difficult to sign.

-To estimate treatment and spillover effects in the presence of spillovers and staggered treatment timing, I will propose an estimation strategy that follows the `imputation-based' approach proposed in concurrent work by \citet{Gardner_2021} and \citet{Borusyak_Jaravel_Spiess_2021} by incorporating spillovers directly into estimation similar to equations (\ref{eq:id_total}) and (\ref{eq:id_direct}).
-I assume I observe an independent and identically distributed panel for units $i$ and periods $t$.
+To estimate treatment and spillover effects in the presence of spillovers and staggered treatment timing, I will propose an estimation strategy that follows the `imputation-based' approach proposed in concurrent work by \citet{Gardner_2021} and \citet{Borusyak_Jaravel_Spiess_2021} by incorporating spillovers directly into estimation.\footnote{Our identification results in section \ref{sec:po_framework} lend themselves to similar identification results as in \citet{Callaway_SantAnna_2020}.
+One advantage of this is that covariates are flexibly included to allow for parallel-trends to hold conditionally on a set of covariates.} I assume a sample of independent and identically distributed panel for units $i$ and periods $t$ again taking the distribution of treatment and exposure treated as fixed.
 The imputation-based method relies on a model-based assumption for untreated and unexposed potential outcomes to formalize parallel trends: \begin{assumption}[Parallel Counterfactual Trends (Staggered)] For all units and all periods, the untreated and unexposed outcome is given by